fbridault/pres/RMLL/f4s.rst

 - 2012 : Introduction of multithreading
 - 2013 : Creation of a board (IRCAD, IHU, Visible Patient) to manage the evolution of fw4spl
 - 2013 : Creation of fw4spl external repository (for branch 0.9.1 and after)
-- 2014 : Switch to CMake for compiling
+- 2014 : Switch to CMake for building
 - 2014 : Creation of GitHub and Bitbucket repositories
 - 2014 : Partial Android support
+- 2015 : Documentation generated on ReadTheDocs.org
+- 2015 : Creation of a blog for developers

 .. note::